 |Secretary: Adam Crews

 Access software anytime, anywhere.
-All you need is Internet access.
+All you need is an Internet connection.
 Apps include: ArcGIS Desktop, JMP, Mathematica, MatLab, Microsoft Office, Minitab, SAS and SolidWorks.

-Access your PSU Access Account Storage Space (PASS) anytime, anywhere.
+Access your PSU Account Storage Space (PASS) anytime, anywhere.